pac4j/pac4j/documentation/blog/jwks_the_modern_way_to_manage_keys.md

 When it comes to security, certificates are used everywhere since the early days of the web.

-While storing them in PEM/DER format has always been complicated, things have become much easier with the new JWKS (J for JSON) format.
+While storing them in PEM/DER format has always been complicated, things have become much easier with the modern JWKS (J for JSON) format.

 ## 1) A word about cryptography